tdaylan/pcat/docs/index.rst

     :type pathbase: str

-    **Associations with the reference catalog**
+    **Associations with the reference elements**

-    :param anglassc: Radius of the circle within which sample catalog elements can be associated with the elements in the reference catalog.
+    :param anglassc: Radius of the circle within which sample catalog elements can be associated with the elements in the reference elements.

     :type anglassc: float

-    :param margfactcomp: The ratio of the side of the square in which the sample elements are associated with the reference catalog, to the size of the image.
+    :param margfactcomp: The ratio of the side of the square in which the sample elements are associated with the reference elements, to the size of the image.

     :type margfactcomp: float

-    :param nameexpr: A string that describes the provided reference catalog to be shown in the plot legends.
+    :param nameexpr: A string that describes the provided reference element to be shown in the plot legends.

     :type nameexpr: str